History of mental disorders: Greece and Rome

 In ancient Greece and Rome, madness was associated stereotypically with aimless wandering and violence.
 However, Socrates considered positive aspects including prophesying (a 'manic art'); mystical initiations and rituals; poetic inspiration; and the madness of lovers.
 Now often seen as the very epitome of rational thought and as the founder of philosophy, Socrates freely admitted to experiencing what are now called "command hallucinations" (then called his 'daemon').
 Pythagoras also heard voices.
 Hippocrates (470–c.
 360 BC) classified mental disorders, including paranoia, epilepsy, mania and melancholia.
 Hippocrates mentions the practice of bloodletting in the fifth century BC.

 Through long contact with Greek culture, and their eventual conquest of Greece, the Romans absorbed many Greek (and other) ideas on medicine.
 The humoral theory fell out of favor in some quarters.
 The Greek physician Asclepiades (c.
 124–40 BC), who practiced in Rome, discarded it and advocated humane treatments, and had insane persons freed from confinement and treated them with natural therapy, such as diet and massages.
 Arateus (c.
 30–90 AD) argued that it is hard to pinpoint from where a mental illness comes.
 However, Galen (129–c.
 200 AD), practicing in Greece and Rome, revived humoral theory.
 Galen, however, adopted a single symptom approach rather than broad diagnostic categories, for example studying separate states of sadness, excitement, confusion and memory loss.

 Playwrights such as Homer, Sophocles and Euripides described madmen driven insane by the gods, imbalanced humors or circumstances.
 As well as the triad (of which mania was often used as an overarching term for insanity) there were a variable and overlapping range of terms for such things as delusion, eccentricity, frenzy, and lunacy.
 Roman encyclopedist Celsus argued that insanity is really present when a continuous dementia begins due to the mind being at the mercy of imaginings.
 He suggested that people must heal their own souls through philosophy and personal strength.
 He described common practices of dietetics, bloodletting, drugs, talking therapy, incubation in temples, exorcism, incantations and amulets, as well as restraints and "tortures" to restore rationality, including starvation, being terrified suddenly, agitation of the spirit, and stoning and beating.
 Most, however, did not receive medical treatment but stayed with family or wandered the streets, vulnerable to assault and derision.
 Accounts of delusions from the time included people who thought themselves to be famous actors or speakers, animals, inanimate objects, or one of the gods.
-Some were arrested for political reasons, such as Jesus ben Ananias who was eventually released as a madman after showing no concern for his own fate during torture.